 According to most people, water meters have helped them to save money.
 Whether your bill will go lower or higher will depend on the following factors.

-We would strongly recommend contacting your local water company to confirm if a water meter will actually help you save money or not.
+We would recommend contacting your local water company to confirm if a water meter will help you save money or not.

 Yes, of course.
 A person living in rented accommodation can apply for a water meter.
 But first, they will have to ask the landlord for permission.
-If the landlord consents, only then can they apply for a water meter.
+If the property owner consents, they can only apply for a water meter.

 Yes, you can.
-If you are having second thoughts about installing a water meter, call the company immediately and cancel the request.
-If it has already been installed, then the water company might not be willing to remove it.
-However, if you contact them within the first 12 months, they will allow you to go back to the fixed unmetered charges.
+If you have second thoughts about installing a water meter, call the company immediately and cancel the request.
+If it has already been installed, the water company might not be willing to remove it.
+But, if you contact them within the first 12 months, they will allow you to go back to the fixed unmetered charges.

-In most cases, the water company will not allow you to install the water meter by yourself.
-But even if you get permission to install it on your own, they will send an executive who will make sure that the installation has been done the right way.
+The water company will not allow you to install the water meter yourself in most cases.
+But even if you get permission to install it on your own, they will send an executive who will ensure that the installation has been done the right way.